I am sure you would agree

 some of the companies that are best at growth hacking.

-I believe learning from them is
+I believe learning from these growth hacking examples

-perhaps the best way to learn Growth Hacking.
+perhaps the best way to go.

 This post can also serve you as a growth hacking